-We have designed this exclusive itinerary for you, we want to show you the real Central America and all its splendor.
-You wont be traveling alone, you will be in the company of other adventurous travelers and our local expert tour leaders that will help you discover the colorful and diverse culture and diverse scenery of Central America.
+Its designed this experienced itinerary for you, we want to show you the real Central America and all its splendor.
+You wont be traveling alone, you will be in the company of other adventurous travelers and local expert tour leaders that will help you discover the colorful and diverse culture and diverse scenery of Central America.
 This is a life time experience, book now!

 Highlight: Antigua - Copan ruins - Roatan - Leon- Granada - San Juan del Sur - Monteverde - la fortuna.